Aaasaasa/Aaasaasa-AI-CMS-NUXT/CONTRIBUTING.md

-# Contributing to NuxtWP Multilang Theme
+# Contributing to Aaasaasa AI CMS NUXT

-Thank you for your interest in contributing to the NuxtWP Multilang Theme!
+Thank you for your interest in contributing to the Aaasaasa AI CMS NUXT!
 This guide will help you get started with contributing to this modern Nuxt 4 multilingual WordPress-inspired theme.

 ## 🚀 Getting Started